bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 ### ASG Lifecycle Hooks

 * By default, as soon as an instance is launched in an ASG it is in service.
-* Extra steps can be performed before the instance goes in service (Pending state).
+* Extra steps can be performed before the instance goes into service (Pending state).
-* Some actions can be performed before the instance is termated (Terminating state).
+* Some actions can be performed before the instance is terminated (Terminating state).

 ### Launch Template versus Launch Configuration

 Both ...

-* Allow specifying ID of the Amazon Maching Image (AMI), the instance type, a key pair, security groups, and the other parameters used to lauch EC2 Instances.
+* Allow specifying ID of the Amazon Matching Image (AMI), the instance type, a key pair, security groups, and the other parameters used to launch EC2 Instances.

 Launch Configuration (legacy):